Time to Pass the Torch: Why Political Comebacks Are Not the Answer

 In a widely shared open letter, Baguio’s youth have made their position clear: Out with the old.
 In with the new.
 And not just in theory—but in the actual choices voters must make.

 Experience, while valuable, has become a crutch.
-Instead of using their wisdom to mentor others, many veteran politicians now use their age and tenure as proof of entitlement to office—regardless of performance, relevance, or the demands of a changing world.
+Instead of using their wisdom to mentor others, many veteran politicians now wield their age and tenure as proof of entitlement to office—regardless of performance, relevance, or the demands of a changing world.
+But let’s be clear: City Hall is not a retirement home.
+It is not a place for fading legacies to be preserved by habit or sympathy.
+It is a seat of action, vision, and urgency—qualities that should never be dulled by nostalgia or overstayed ambition.

 Among those returning to the political stage is Atty.
 Mauricio Domogan, a name synonymous with Baguio politics for over three decades.
 Once respected for his long service, his decision to run again for Congress has triggered a deeper, uncomfortable question: When is enough, enough?
 Even his rival, Nick Aliping, did not mince words—calling Domogan “overqualified and overexperienced.”
 That sentiment is not just a jab.
 It reflects a broader frustration with political figures who, despite having held almost every available position, refuse to step aside.